Home Subscription Vending

 There’s an article on Microsoft Learn that goes through how to assign a workload identity permissions to an Enterprise Agreement.

 If you are interested in following the least-privileged access model, then we must follow the article above to grant our workload identity access as “SubscriptionCreator” over our enrollment account.
 The process of subscription vending must not be bound to a employees account or permissions.
-However, not everyone is comfortable following the guide and takes short-cuts such as assigning Enterprise Administrator over the billing account using the IAM controls in Azure.
+However, not everyone is comfortable following the guide and take short-cuts such as assigning Enterprise Administrator over the billing account using the IAM controls in Azure.

 To assist with the creation of the EA Role assignment, I’ve created the following script New-EnterpriseAgreementRoleAssignment